Alumeno/alumeno.github.io/index.md

 - Be written in any language.
 - Contain timestamps along with dates (timestamps should be ignored).
 - May or may not include an explicit rating or mood for the day.
+- Individual diary entries or 'joys' within a day might have their own subtitles or headings.

 **Output Format Specification (Strict):** You must generate text adhering precisely to the following Joynal import format:
 1. **Entry Separator:** Each distinct date entry must be separated by exactly \n\n---JOYNAL---\n\n.